serrachow/cse15l-lab-reports/researchCommand.md

 ## Example 4: `-l`

 Here, we use the grep command `-l` in the travel guides directory to look for specific words.
 Adding -l displays the file path that contains the word or pattern.
 This is useful because you can quickly search through texts and also are given their file paths from a chosen word.
+Note, we add `-i` along with `-l` to form `-li` to ignore case sensitivity.

 **Source:** [grep command in UNIX/Linux](https://www.geeksforgeeks.org/grep-command-in-unixlinux/)